pydot/pydot/README.md

 ## Dependencies

+- Python: The latest version of pydot supports Python 3.9+.
+It may work with Python 3.6-3.8, but we can't guarantee full support.
+If you're using one of these older versions, feel free to experiment, but we won't be able to address issues specific to them.
+Older versions of pydot are also an option.
 - [`pyparsing`][pyparsing]: used only for *loading* DOT files, installed automatically during `pydot` installation.
 - GraphViz: used to render graphs in a variety of formats, including PNG, SVG, PDF, and more.
   Should be installed separately, using your system's [package manager][pkg], something similar (e.g., [MacPorts][mac]), or from [its source][src].